-Donkeys were domesticated over 5,000 years ago in East Africa where they shared work and grazing rights with elephants but canine history is unknown.
+Donkeys were domesticated 5,000 years ago in East Africa where they shared work with dogs and elephants but canine history is unknown!

-We know that dogs instinctively protect us and the presence of elephants assured the little equine protection from predators and if claims of donkey intelligence are accurate, the donkey probably planned it that way!
+You know that dogs instinctively protect us humans but it was elephants that assured dogs and donkeys were protected from predators ... and if claims of donkey intelligence are accurate, they probably planned it that way!

-In mountainous terrain or primitive jungles, dogs and donkeys are still undisputed as the ultimate multi-tasker animal.
-I hear you thinking “horses” and of course, you are right but drop the reins and unless taught to be “ground-tied” the horse will graze itself gone whereas the donkey or dog will patiently wait.
+In mountainous terrain or primitive jungles, dogs and donkeys are still undisputed as the ultimate multi-taskers.
+I hear you thinking “horses” but drop the reins and unless taught to be “ground-tied” a horse will graze itself gone whereas the donkey or dog will patiently wait your return.

 That is just one reason dogs and donkeys are still in service to humans around the globe.
 New York sidewalk or Egyptian sand dunes, dogs lead the list of animals serving people, followed by the donkey, horse and camel.
 Sadly, most other animal helpers have been outdated by automobiles, tractors and therapists.